Did you get a visa to work in Australia ? Or maybe you decided to move to Australia without a job ?

-Maybe before you flew there, your friends told you that you would find a job easily, that you would be making lots of money and become a CEO.
-So you bought your plane ticket, landed in Sydney with dreamy eyes, rented a bed in a not-so-clean backpacker hostel in Kings Cross and started to look for your dream job…
+Before you flew there, your friends may have told you that you would find a job easily, that you would be making lots of money and become a CEO.
+So you bought your plane ticket, landed in Sydney, rented a bed in a not-so-clean backpacker hostel in Kings Cross and started to look for your dream job…

 And two months later, you realised that you still didn’t have a job.
 Or maybe you worked as a waiter/tress, but you thought it wasn’t for you and you quit.
 In any case, your money is running out FAST now.